 |Old Seats||New Seats||Change||Disappear||Switch Out||Switch In||Fresh|

-Visit the Wales Regional page for more details.
+Visit the Wales Area page for more details.

-The Boundary Commission for Scotland published its initial proposals on 20 October 2016.
+The Boundary Commission for Scotland published its final proposals on 10 September 2018.

 The net effect of the changes for Scotland is shown in the following table: